boots-edu/textbook/source/original/week10.md

 * In the parent, we can call subscribe to attach an  _anonymous function _ that will run each time the child calls next and optionally, another to hand when the child calls error.
 * event2.next(4) called in the child would print 5 from the parent.
-* Event2.error(new Error(“Bad stuff”)) would print the error object as an error from the parent.
+* Event2.error(new Error("Bad stuff")) would print the error object as an error from the parent.
   * Note: This second parameter is optional if you don't want error notifications.

 <span style="color:#D4D4D4">        </span>  <span style="color:#569CD6">this</span>  <span style="color:#D4D4D4">.event2.subscribe(</span>